Hiking the Cliffs of Moher, Ireland

 View from O’Brian’s Tower

 After visiting the visitors center, we walked up the north side to O’Brien’s Tower.
 If you want to pay the extra 2 euro, you can walk up the steps to the roof of the tower for a photo.
 The view was beautiful, but so very windy.
 Be careful with phones and small cameras with no neck strap.

-Hike to Hag’s Head
+Hike from Cliffs of Moher to Hag’s Head